riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 <!-- Context diagram (c4 model)? -->

 #### External risks
-Since many travelling apps have been created ([Existing Solutions](#existing-solutions)), TravelGo does not have a lot of risks.
+Since many travelling apps have been created ([Market Research](#market-research)), TravelGo does not have a lot of risks.
 There is a lot of reliable knowledge available.

 The main risks are the following:
-- Correct information: Travelgo depends on information supplied by tourists and organizations.
+- Correct information: TravelGo depends on information supplied by tourists and organizations.
 Since the platform will be available in multiple countries, it is difficult to examine all of the information.
 - Privacy: TravelGo has access to the location and personal information of its users.
 - External dependencies: TravelGo makes use of open source software.

 ## Market Research

-## 1. Project Overview
+### Project Overview

 TravelGo is an interactive travel companion platform that combines cultural immersion, social networking, and fun challenges to turn every trip into an adventure.

----

-## 2. Target Audience
+### Target Audience

 - **Backpackers / Solo travellers** who are seeking to be part of a community and want to find off-beat ideas.
 - **Young professionals / Digital nomads** who are looking for meaningful cultural immersion, not just sightseeing.
 - **Adventure seekers**, motivated by challenges, exploration, competition.
 - **Families or groups** looking for activities / side-quests which everyone can enjoy.

----

-## 3. Competitor Analysis
+### Competitor Analysis

 | Sr No. | Competitor | Strengths | Weaknesses | Opportunity for us |
 |--------|------------|-----------|------------|---------------------|